 “In the next couple of decades there could be thousands of them.
 This study suggests that there is some urgency to deciding what to do about them.
 The question is: What should that be?”

 The safety and livelihood of locals are also at stake.
-While no one has been slain by a hippo yet, the lumbering animals have already damaged farms in the area.
-Occasionally one will make its way to the center of town and send the people into a panic.
+While no one has been slain by a hippo yet, the animals have already damaged farms in the area.
+Occasionally, one will make its way to the center of town and send the people into a panic.

-Pablo Escobar almost certainly didn’t appreciate the potential ecological change bringing a bunch of hippos to Colombia would have, but long after his criminal empire is been forgotten, the descendants of his original pet hippos will continue their species’ lumbering, destructive march across the region.
+Pablo Escobar almost surely didn’t anticipate the damaging effects that hippos in Colombia would have, but long after his criminal empire has been forgotten, the descendants of his original pet hippos will continue their species’ lumbering, destructive march across the region.